Many Dunwoodians remember Carey Spruill and his mule blocking traffic in the early 1970s at the spot where a dry cleaner now sits.

 In 1945, the home was purchased by Mr. and Mrs. Carey Spruill.
 Carey Spruill was an architect and planter and grew corn and other vegetables on the property, selling the goods at a nearby service station.
-Mr. Spruill died in 1983 and Mrs. Spruill remained in the home until her death in 1994.
+Though he died in 1983, Mrs. Spruill remained in the home until her death in 1994, at which time her heirs decided to sell the property.

-The DPT began a campaign to “Save the Farmhouse” shortly after and raised more than $200,000.
-While impressive, the amount was not enough to purchase the property from the Spruill heirs.
-Ultimately, the farmhouse was saved when Guardian Savings and Loan, out of Houston, TX, purchased the property in 1998 and donated the home and one half acre of land to the DPT.
+Shortly thereafter, our founders, Joyce Amacher and Lynne Byrd, with help from the Dunwoody Homeowners Association, began the now-famous campaign to “Save the Farmhouse.”
+They raised more than $200,000.
+Though it wasn’t enough to purchase the property from the Spruill heirs, Joyce and Lynne were determined to save the farmhouse and refused to give up.
+When Guardian Savings and Loan, of Houston, Texas, purchased the property in 1998, Joyce and Lynne persuaded the bank to donate the home and one-half acre of land to the DPT.

-A bank and a CVS pharmacy was built around the property and the DPT began the process of restoring the home.
-Unfortunately, the barn was demolished, but the smokehouse and chicken house were both moved onto the donated acreage.
+DPT soon began the process of restoring the home.
+When a bank and a CVS pharmacy were built around the property, the barn was demolished, but the smokehouse and chicken house were saved by being moved onto the donated half-acreage.